 In addition to seasoning the ways we think and act, the ageing process arms us to successfully lead the younger.

 You’ll notice yourself adopting the mentor role with individuals who recognize your experience in the domain you’ve grown skilled in.
 Subordinates will schedule one on one meetings in an effort to learn something from you.
-They will send emails in search of advice in relation to which course of action they should pursue in their personal or professional endeavours.
+They will send emails in search of advice in relation to which course of action they should pursue in their personal or professional endeavors.

 Some of the pupils you mentor in life will become a little bit too infatuated with you.
 It is often difficult to draw boundaries in an effort to limit the adoration we express those whom we admire.
 The ones who respect you can grow to adore you to the point of negatively affecting both themselves as well as you.